Y2Keeb/AirportERP/README.md

 Het biedt een centrale oplossing voor vluchtbeheer en passagiersafhandeling.
 Veel luchthavens kampen met gefragmenteerde systemen en handmatige processen, wat leidt tot vertragingen, miscommunicatie en operationele fouten.
 Ons systeem centraliseert en stroomlijnt deze processen om de efficiëntie en veiligheid te verbeteren.
+# Airport ERP
+Our project is an airport ERP system that digitizes and optimizes the operational processes of an airport.
+It provides a centralized solution for flight management and passenger handling.
+Many airports struggle with fragmented systems and manual processes, leading to delays, miscommunication, and operational errors.
+Our system centralizes and streamlines these processes to improve efficiency and safety.

 # File structure
 ```